Shopping Links

 Amon is a young warrior, wandering the land in search of the city of Valhiss--a traveling fortress atop the back of a mountainous turtle.
 Within that city is the evil Emperor Valhiss, seeking to conquer the world.
 But he has a special captive--the beautiful princess Lichia.
 Amon is not the only one seeking someone inside Valhiss, but what will he and the ragtag group of mercenaries find when they make it into the city, and what will become of all of them in the wake of the Emperor's evil ambitions?

-Review
+Quick Review

 There isn't much character development, but there are a variety of familiar-yet-fun folks populating the story.
 Amon is the classic loner with a dark past, and he fills that role well without taking the aloof hero thing too far--he does display some emotion, and isn't totally immune to the goings on around him.
-That, combined with the fact that he isn't one of those ultimately powerful, "I'm too cool for these villains" guys (he isn't even notably tougher than most of the other hero-types), makes him a pleasant departure from the average loner, although he is still a bit too reserved for my taste.
+That, combined with the fact that he isn't one of those ultimately powerful, "I'm too cool for these villains" guys (he isn't even notably tougher than most of the other hero-types), makes him a pleasant departure from the average loner, although he's still a bit too reserved for my taste.

-The rest of the ragtag band Amon gets caught up with are similar--classic fantasy stereotypes (the big, tough, good natured guy, the shadowy elven archer, and so on) but with enough personality to keep them interesting (well, except the elf, who's so shadowy he's almost never there).
+The rest of the ragtag band Amon gets caught up with are similar--classic fantasy stereotypes (the big, tough, good natured guy, the shadowy elven archer, and so on) but with enough personality to keep them interesting.
+Well, except the elf, who's so shadowy he's almost never there.
 There isn't much to the villains, but at least they're properly menacing and seem competent enough to put up a good fight without entirely outclassing the heroes.

-Frankly, though, it was neither the story nor the characters that stuck in my mind; Amon is, at heart, an archetypal fairy tale built on action and style.
-From a purely technical standpoint Amon Saga is a little rough, but for a 15-year old production it has aged well.
-It stands above the average older action movie, with reasonably clean but still detailed art, a subdued palette of earthy colors fitting for the world, and above average animation.
+Frankly, though, it was neither the story nor the characters that stuck in my mind; Amon Saga is, at heart, an archetypal fairy tale built on action and style.
+From a purely technical standpoint it's a little rough, but for a 15-year old production it has aged well.
+It stands above the average older action movie, with reasonably clean but still detailed art, a subdued palette of earthy colors fitting for the world, and above-average animation.
 The action scenes are frequent and varied, ranging from bar brawls, to creeping around enemy cities under cloak of night, to grand battles with powerful swordsmen and sorcerers.
 Though slightly hampered by older, less fluid animation, it's still exciting enough for my taste and things do keep moving.
-In particular, I really like the way the one big magical battle is handled--a weird, somewhat abstract representation of the powerful mental battle between a group of sorcerers.
+In particular, I really like the way the one big magical battle is handled--a weird, somewhat abstract representation of the mental battle between a group of sorcerers.

 Some of the visuals suffer from the age and midrange budget of the production, with undetailed or just bland backgrounds, but Amano's hand definitely shows through.
 A collection of very stylized scenes during the opening, and a handful of images like the massive city of Valhiss approaching through the mists captured a little bit of the incredible imagination and elegant, dreamlike style that make Amano's paintings so memorable.
 These scenes aren't nearly as frequent as I had hoped, but there are enough flashes of imagination and bits of pure artistic flair to distinguish Amon Saga from many of its peers.
-The character designs also show a little of Amano's influence (particularly in the weird magicians), but tend much more toward realistic faces and builds, and the costumes are relatively plain with a few notably exotic exceptions (the princess' hairstyle, for example).
+The character designs also show a little of Amano's influence (particularly in the weird magicians), but tend much more toward realistic faces and builds.
+The costumes are relatively plain with a few notably exotic exceptions (the princess' hairstyle, for example).

 All in all, I'd have to say that while nothing in Amon Saga stuck with me after the credits rolled, I ended up liking it more than I was expecting to.
 A combination of the flashes of visual creativity, not-quite-formula characters, and plenty of action kept me interested, and I enjoyed the fairy tale story with its feet on the ground.
 It definitely isn't anything special, and I wouldn't strongly recommend it to anybody, but for fans of Amano, fantasy action lovers, as well as those just in the mood for some old-school anime, it's probably worth at least a rental.